 Blackened salmon is one of my go-to recipes for busy nights since it cooks in under 10 minutes and takes almost no prep.
-When I am in a rush for dinner, I am almost making fish or a quick cooking recipe like this fifteen minute Honey Garlic Chicken and Asparagus or ten minute One Pan Shrimp Fajitas.
+When I am in a rush for dinner, I almost always make fish or a quick-cooking recipe like this fifteen-minute honey garlic chicken and asparagus or ten-minute one-pan shrimp fajitas.

-This blackened salmon in great for working parents, busy college students, or those hosting a hectic dinner party, salmon is a dish that is sure to please.
+This blackened salmon is great for working parents, busy college students, or those hosting a hectic dinner party and is sure to please.
 It is also simple and fairly hard to mess up, making it the perfect choice for those in a rush or beginner cooks.
-This baked salmon recipe is the best I have tried.

 Side Dishes for Blackened Salmon

 This easy salmon recipe is great paired with light, green side dishes like salads or roasted vegetables.
 It also pairs really well with rice or quinoa since they balance out the spices in the seasoning blend.